-item No. No.(s)

-1. Apologies For Absence 1101(0)

-2. Urgent Items of Business

-To note any urgent items of business which the Chairman has consented to being considered under the provisions of Section 100(B) 4(b) of the Local Government Act 1972.

-3. Declarations of Interest

-Members should declare the existence and nature of any Disclosable Pecuniary Interest and Non Statutory Interest as defined by the Members' Code of Conduct in respect of:

-a) any business on the agendab) any urgent additional items to be consideredc) any matters arising out of those itemsand if appropriate, withdraw from the meeting at the relevant time.
+No.(s) 1.
+Apologies For Absence Declarations of Interest 2.
+Members should declare the existence and nature of any Disclosable Pecuniary Interest and Non Statutory Interest as defined by the Members' Code of Conduct in respect of: a) any business on the agenda b) any urgent additional items to be considered c) any matters arising out of those items

-4. Minutes 4 - 5

-To consider the minutes of the last General Licensing Committee meeting held on 7 th October 2021.

-5. Letter to DVLA 6

-6. Taxi and Private Hire Policy Review 7 - 145